Ale4co/the_streets_app/README.md

 # the_streets_app
+This is a single page of a menu app for a dish I like.

+# What I Learned
+- Design a simple UI using image assets with UIStackView
+- Practice combining Stack Views and Auto Layout constraints to construc a UI

-This app was created as part of the tutorial below:
-How to Make an App for Beginners – Code With Chris © 2019.
-All Rights Reserved.
+This app was created as part of the tutorial below:\ How to Make an App for Beginners – Code With Chris © 2019.
+All Rights Reserved.\
 You can check Chris' site for more info > https://codewithchris.com/